 Texas House Committee Hears Testimony on Four Pro-Equality Bills

-April 7, 2011 by Karin Quimby, Regional Field Director
+April 7, 2011 by Karin Quimby, Political & Education Director, Project One America

 On Tuesday of this week, Texas House of Representatives Criminal Jurisprudence Committee heard testimony on four pro-equality bills.
 These bills would add gender identity and gender expression to Texas’ hate crimes law, repeal the state’s unconstitutional 'homosexual conduct' law, and remove discriminatory provisions from the state’s age of consent (Romeo and Juliet) laws.

 After Representative Garnet Coleman presented the bills to the committee, Equality Texas executive director Dennis Coleman and I provided testimony and answered questions.
 I was glad to speak in favor of these bills as a Texan and as a member of HRC’s board of directors.

 Rep. Coleman laid out HB 2227 which would add gender identity and gender expression to the list of characteristics covered by the state’s existing hate crime law.
 Currently Texas law allows prosecutors to seek tougher penalties for crimes motivated by bias against certain characteristics (or perceived characteristics) of the victim -- race, color, disability, religion, age, gender, and sexual orientation -- but not gender identity or expression.
 Because gender identity and expression is not currently included, prosecutors are unable to pursue hate crimes charges if the victim is targeted based on those characteristics.